abrahimt/KnO3/README.md

 ## Architecture
 An application can interface with the engine through the CLI by providing a FEN string.
 From there, the engine can output different actions.

+The engine creates a new `GameState` based on the FEN string that was passed in.

 ### Board Representation

 Each rank-file position can be represented as a 0-63 decimal number.
 The positions are shown in the table below.
 A 64bit bitmap can be used to represent an entire board.
 If a piece is at position H7 (63), the first bit (64) will be enabled.